bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

     Figure 7: Lines :math:`x` and :math:`y` intersecting at :math:`P` never pass through line :math:`R`, although it is possible that they can asymptoptically approach it (`source <http://www.math.cornell.edu/~mec/mircea.html>`__).

-  This figure is not a great visualization because, as we'll mention below, you can't really represent 2D hyperbolic geometry in 3D Euclidean space.
+  This figure is not a great visualization because, as we'll mention below, you can't really intuitively represent 2D hyperbolic geometry in 2D or 3D Euclidean space.
 This makes it hard to visualize, and results in a more complex model than the other two geometries.
 Further down, we'll describe a couple of models of hyperbolic geometry because there is no one "standard" model as we'll see below.

 |h2| Hyperbolic Space |h2e|